 Most the characters in The Daylight Gate are based on real people who lived at the time and were involved in the trials.
 Many even have the same names.
 This is where my rant comes in.
 In the introduction, Winterson explicitly states that her Alice Nutter ‘is not the Alice Nutter of history’ as she has woven a story of her own creation around her that ‘has no basis in fact.’
 So, whilst real events, people, and places are used, they are only a stimulus for the story and this book is NOT a rigid, factual account of what really happened.
 Winterson did not intend for all of it to be true, and she says this right at the beginning so as not to mislead her readers.

 However, some of them obviously chose to overlook that bit, for I have seen a lot of reviews online criticising this book for its historical inaccuracy.
-Firstly, if you’re looking for pure facts and details then turning to fiction as your first port of call probably isn’t the best idea.
-Also, criticising someone for something they plainly stated they did not set out to do is ridiculous.
+Criticising someone for something they plainly stated they did not set out to do is ridiculous.
+Also, if you’re looking for pure facts then turning to fiction for research probably isn’t the best idea.

 The Daylight Gate is full of delightfully rich, dark Gothic imagery and offers a plausible scenario as to why Alice Nutter was condemned for witchcraft.
 It has brought her, and the other accused women, to life and given them the voice which they lacked at the time.
 For anyone interested in the social aspect of the trials, forgetting the fictional aspects this book paints a speculative yet realistic picture as to how women were treated and why.